sweetrdf/in-memory-store-sqlite/README.md

 ## License

-This work is licensed under the terms of the GPL 3 or later.
+This work is licensed under the terms of the GPL 2.

 ## Acknowledgement